subugoe/typo3-find-germania-sacra/Readme.md

 		RewriteCond %{HTTP_HOST} klosterdatenbank.germania-sacra.de
 		RewriteRule .* ?type=1369315139&tx_find_find\%5Bformat\%5D=data&tx_find_find\%5Bdata-format\%5D=json-ld&tx_find_find\%5Bdata-fields\%5D=*

+8. **known issue**: the AdW site’s RealURL configuration (as of 2013-11-01) will remove the `type` parameter for the custom page types configured by this setup.
+This breaks AJAX calls as well as download links.

 ### TypoScript configuration
 The main configuration is done in the [germania-sacra.ts](germania-sacra.ts) file that is included in the template.